NewsLocal News

 and last updated

-WAGONER COUNTY — The Wagoner County commissioners voted to deny the zoning for a $336 million solar farm.
+WAGONER, Okla. — In a 2-1 vote, Wagoner County commissioners voted to deny the zoning for a $336 million solar farm that would have built panels over 4,500 acres near Porter.

-The zoning failed on a 2-1 vote.
+The zoning failed on a 2-1 vote on June 16th.
 NextEra Energy Resources shared this statement about the denial.

 "While NextEra Energy Resources is disappointed with the decision by the Board of County Commissioners, we remain deeply committed to working with local leaders to develop the Persica Solar project in Wagoner County and bring the benefits of the project to the community, including approximately $31 million dollars in tax payments over the lifetime of the project.”